Beethoven with the Manuscript of the Missa Solemnis

 Beethoven with the Manuscript of the Missa Solemnis is a portrait of Ludwig van Beethoven by Joseph Karl Stieler, completed in 1820.
 It shows Beethoven holding a manuscript of his Missa solemnis.
-The painting is held by the Beethoven-Haus in Germany.
+The painting is held by the Beethoven-Haus, in Bonn.
 Variations on the portrait were produced by, among others, Josef Kriehuber and Andy Warhol.

 Description

 The portrait is in oil on canvas and shows Beethoven in a deep blue frock coat with a large white collar and red scarf.
 His grey hair is "unruly, essentially uncombable".
 He holds the manuscript of his Missa solemnis and appears to be writing.
 In the background is a grape arbour.
 The portrait is 72.0 by 58.5 cm.

 Alexander Wheelock Thayer wrote that the painting was "sketchy" and never fully finished.
 Anton Schindler felt that the portrait accurately portrayed Beethoven's "characteristic expression", but the lowered head was inconsistent with Beethoven's usual posture.
 Schindler also asserted that illness caused a marked change in Beethoven's appearance in this portrait as compared to earlier ones.

 According to John Clubbe, Stieler's design was "even more dramatic" than the previous portraits by Mähler, using the same portrait of Beethoven's grandfather for inspiration and highlighting "the composer's revolutionary sympathies".
 Alessandra Comini stated that the portrait included "all the elements dear to future mythmakers", including "genius inspired by inner voices in the presence of nature, with leonine hair writhing wildly in symbolic parallel to the seething turbulence of creativity".